cloneofsimo/smallest_working_performer/README.md

 # smallest_working_performer
-ViTs is hot, performers are hot, so does that make ViP hot?
+ViTs are hot, performers are hot, so does that make ViP hot?
 My codes are minimal anyways.

 ## Linear - time transformer + ViT = Profit?
 well, I'm trying anyways.